rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 required to implement all of the methods in the `combine` interface, even though some of the implementations are identical in two (or in all three!) of the type combiners.
-Right now, `infer` deals with this by defining an out-of-line method `super_foo` for each method `foo` for which there are multiple identical implementations.
+Right now, `infer` deals with this by defining an out-of-line method for each method for which there are multiple identical implementations, and having all the different implementations call the out-of-line-method.

 For example, here's what it looks like for the `modes` method.
 In fact, there are _nine_ methods in `infer` that are this way -- `modes` is just a representative example.
+The `infcx` method is also identical in all three, but since all it does is return `*self`, it's just identically implemented in all three.

 ```
 iface combine {
+    fn infcx() -> infer_ctxt;
     ...
     fn modes(a: ast::mode, b: ast::mode) -> cres<ast::mode>;
     ...
 }

 impl of combine for sub {
+    fn infcx() -> infer_ctxt { *self }
     ...
     fn modes(a: ast::mode, b: ast::mode) -> cres<ast::mode> {
         super_modes(self, a, b)